Why are hurricane names retired? A look at the process and a list of retired names

 The six name lists were formed in 1979 by the World Meteorological Organization, which also determines which names should be retired after a particularly devastating storm.

-To avoid being inappropriate or insensitive after a destructive storm, names are completely removed – like Katrina, in 2005.
-That year, four other storms – Dennis, Rita, Stan and Wilma – made such an impact, they were retired too.
+To avoid being inappropriate or insensitive after an extreme storm, those names are completely removed — like Katrina, in 2005.
+That year, four other storms — Dennis, Rita, Stan and Wilma — made such an impact, and they were retired too.

 The organization chose not to use some past names of bad storms when it made the six lists in 1976.
-Before that, "Fern" was replaced with "Frieda" in 1966 – without any reason.
+Before that, "Fern" was replaced with "Frieda" in 1966, without any reason being given.

 Retired hurricane names starting with "I"